 SEND Childcare Report

-In January 2018 Buckinghamshire County Council Early Years Commissioning Team undertook a consultation with parents on the availability of childcare for children with Special Educational Needs and Disabilities (SEND).
+In January 2018 Buckinghamshire Council Early Years Commissioning Team undertook a consultation with parents on the availability of childcare for children with Special Educational Needs and Disabilities (SEND).
 The aim was to try understand the challenges faced by families in securing appropriate childcare to meet their child’s needs.
 The findings from this study have been included in the Childcare Sufficiency Assessment 2018 and the full report can be read below:

 Children benefit from mixing with other children.
 Parents of disabled children sometimes struggle to find childcare; they may not feel comfortable leaving their child in someone else’s care, or that any-one is able to meet their child’s needs.

-Brokerage support from Buckinghamshire County Council Early Years Officer/s is offered to families who are unable to find suitable childcare themselves.
+Brokerage support from Buckinghamshire Council Early Years Officer/s is offered to families who are unable to find suitable childcare themselves.
 Their child may have Special Educational Needs, a disability or complex medical needs, the parent/s may have additional needs themselves.

 They may be: